markrhacker/EveIntro/EveIntro.md

 Do this regualary - keeps things intresting and up to date.

 Now install **Eve**.
 Again from the Eve directory

 ``sudo npm install``

+I found that I had to used 'sudo' to allow Eve is work due to write permissions for various folders.

 This will take some time to compile and to get whats its needs.